-Other church volunteers not working with children, young people or vulnerable adults are not required to follow these procedures, for example coffee rota, Trinity Centre volunteer, church cleaners.
+Other church volunteers not working with children, young people or vulnerable adults are not required to follow these procedures, for example coffee rota, grounds maintenance team, church cleaners.

 2.2 Training

 Church Officers are required to complete training at certain levels as required by the Diocese, and to refresh this training at intervals.